3 Things You Can Do to Temper Bitter Eggplants

 1. Salt it.

-The most tried-and-true method for getting rid of bitterness is hotly debated.
+The most tried-and-true method for getting rid of bitterness in eggplants is hotly debated.
 Some say that it doesn’t really pull out the bitterness, but instead just masks our perception of it.
 Regardless, sprinkling a good amount of salt over eggplant slices or cubes before they’re cooked does draw out some of its moisture and lessens the bitterness.
 Let them sit for about an hour and then lightly rinse some of the salt off before cooking.

 2. Soak it in milk.